 The Bridge Cafe is open for light lunches and refreshments where you can enjoy the views and watch the activities going on around you.

 Unfortunately, there is no longer a regular rail passenger service operating, with the old steam trains stopping at the station in town.
-The transport of goods by a few freight trains is the only activity on a regular basis between Zimbabwe and Zambia, of which the Victoria Falls Bridge spans the border.
+The transport of goods by a few freight trains is the only activity on a regular basis between Zimbabwe and Zambia, of which the Victoria Falls railway bridge spans the border.

 Must Do Activities